ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 * [ENCSR085DD1](https://www.encodeproject.org/experiments/ENCSR085DDI/): NFXL1 ChIP-Seq on K562

 H3K4me1 is a histone modification in the histone protein H3.
 A methyl group is added to the fourth lysine residue in H3.
-H3K4me1enriched regions correspond to enhancers and promoters (sites on the DNA to which transcription factors bind and increase rate of transcription).
+H3K4me1 enriched regions correspond to enhancers and promoters (sites on the DNA to which transcription factors bind and increase rate of transcription).

 NFXL1 stands for Nuclear Transcription Factor, X box binding like 1.
 It enables DNA-binding transcription activity.
 Diseases associated with NFXL1 include speech and communication disorders.